-The term "train" is highly overloaded in this domain, so we avoid it.
-In the following, a consist is a connected set of locomotives and wagons, and a service is a sequence of movements performed by a consist.
+The term "train" is highly overloaded in this domain, as such we will avoid using it.
+Instead we will use the words consist and service.
+These denote respectively: a connected set of locomotives and wagons; and a sequence of movements performed by a consist.

 The above-rail operator has a set of partially-specified services collected from its clients.
 We refer to such partially-specified services as "orders".
-Each order is a sequence of locations that must be visited in order with time-windows (e.g. a mine, then a port, then the yard).
+Each order is a sequence of locations that must be visited in order with time-windows (e.g. a mine then a port, then the yard).
 Given this, schedulers must find a path for as many services as possible on the rail network such that no two services occupy the same "block" at the same time.
 A block is represented by a vertex in the track-network graph.